 The Tobacconists’ Association of America is a group of about 80 retailers that represent some of the country’s top tobacconists, along with approximately 40 manufacturers from the cigar industry.
 The association gathers annually to discuss issues facing the industry and retailers, networking and to sell a lot of cigars.

 During the event, the organization holds two selling events, one known as the Dream Machine where the retailers collectively order to secure larger discounts, while the other is a more traditional trade show.
 Typically, around a dozen manufacturers release new exclusive cigars for the retail members of the organization under the TAA Exclusive Series Program banner.
-Those manufacturers agree to give a portion of the proceeds to the organization, usually around 25 cents per cigar.
+Those manufacturers agree to give a portion of the proceeds to the organization, a minimum of 50 cents per cigar.

 So far, Kristoff is the only other company to confirm that it will be releasing a new cigar for the TAA this year, the 685 Woodlawn Box Pressed Toro.

 The TAA has also announced plans to hold an in-person event from Oct.
 24-28 at Casa de Campo in La Romana, Dominican Republic.
 This is the 53rd year the TAA has held an annual meeting.